Alan Wenkus

-Alan Wenkus is an American screenwriter, film producer and a former VP of programming for Premiere Radio Networks.
+Alan Wenkus is an American screenwriter, film producer, director and a former VP of programming for Premiere Networks.
 Wenkus has been nominated for several awards for his work in television and film including a Writers Guild of America Award, the NAACP Image Award and an Academy Award for Best Original Screenplay.
 He's best known for co-writing and Executive Producing Straight Outta Compton.

 Radio career

 Wenkus got his start in radio out of college.
-While performing stand-up comedy, he was hired to work on the HOT 97 Morning Show in New York City.
+While performing stand-up comedy, he was hired to work on the Hot 97 Morning Show in New York City.
 He wrote for the show and performed a variety of on-air characters while also helping to create nationally syndicated comedy services that included "Radio Hotline" and "The Daily Comedy Exclusive."
 He launched the comedy and prep radio services at Premiere Radio Networks and worked with hundreds of morning radio shows across the country helping them to stay topical and entertaining.